bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 ## Steps to onboard your workload

 ### 1. Modify your workload scripts

+#### Inputs

+Note: all ingres/egres networking is disabled from the Bacalhau cluster, which will impact your workload if it pulls input data via HTTP.

+Option 1) The simplest (fastest) option is to embed your workload's input data within the docker image.
+As a result, your ```bacalhau docker run``` command will require no input volume mounts from IPFS.

+Option 2) Use docker mounts for inputs if your data needs to be consumed from IPFS and your workload allows directory paths as inputs.
+Note: some python functions such as ```open()``` will fail when given a directory path.
-Modify your workload (scripts) so that any input files are read from a [local directory](https://docs.bacalhau.org/about-bacalhau/architecture#input--output-volumes) within the Docker container.
-All ingres/egres networking is disabled from the Bacalhau cluster.
+* Modify your workload (scripts) so that any input files are read from a [local directory](https://docs.bacalhau.org/about-bacalhau/architecture#input--output-volumes) mounted to the Docker container.

-For example, any input files in your script, must be modified to read from files in an "input/" folder in your project that can be mounted via IPFS.
+* Any input files in your script, must be modified to read from files in an "input" folder in your project that can be mounted via IPFS.

+#### Outputs

 Modify your workload so that any output files are written to an "output/" folder.
 This will allow for the clear/specific mounting of the output folder when the "bacalhau docker run" command is executed.